cermartinezz/stock_api/readme.md

 ### features

-1. register users
+1. register users (YES)
-2. login user with JWT
+2. login user with JWT (YES)
-3. fetch stock data
+3. fetch stock data (YES)
    - send email with the stock data
    - fetch data in json o csv format
-4. fetch user history
+4. fetch user history (YES)

+### optional features

+1. Add unit tests for the endpoints.
+(NO)
+2. Use RabbitMQ to send the email asynchronously.
+(NO)
+3. Use JWT instead of basic authentication for endpoints.
+(YES)
+4. Containerize the app.
+(YES)

 NOTE: the default password for the user created by the seeder is **password**